Tomodoro/youtube-viewer/README.md

 At the moment of writing this repository is more like a storage for the code than an active development branch, so I will not hang around very ofter.
 HOWEVER if you really like this project and would like to see it thrive, please open a pull request with your contribution.

-If I don't show up (I sometimes get really busy and disapear for almost a year) and that halts the development, feel free to fork it.
+If I don't show up (I sometimes get really busy and disappear for almost a year) and that halts the development, feel free to fork it.
 I don't care if someone else takes over from here, I only want this to exists.
 Just respect the licence.

 Regards, Tomodoro